All RMIT theses (as described below) which are classified as fully completed after 1st June 2006 must be submitted electronically.

 The RMIT Library receives the final electronic copy from the School of Graduate Research and is responsible for uploading the thesis/project onto the RMIT Research Repository.

-If a request to restrict access to the thesis/project has been approved, the electronic copy of the thesis will be held in the SGR for the approved time (up to three years) prior to release to the Library.
+If a request to embargo the thesis/project has been approved, the electronic copy of the thesis will be held by the School of Graduate Research for the approved time (up to three years) prior to release to the Library.

-Where permission has not been granted for the material to be republished on the web, it will be necessary to supply two electronic copies of your thesis or Appropriate Durable Record (ADR):
+Where permission has not been granted for copyrighted and private material to be made available open access from copyright holders or research subjects and partners, it will be necessary to supply two electronic copies of your thesis or Appropriate Durable Record (ADR):

 Wanting to include a copy of your published journal article within your thesis?
-Check for any restrictions your publisher might have regarding this.
+Check your publisher's policy regarding this.

-More information and advice regarding copyright issues can be obtained from the University’s Copyright Management Service.
+More information and advice regarding copyright issues can be obtained from the University’s Copyright Management Guide.

-If you would like to make the full text of your thesis available please contact the Document Delivery Services.
+If you would like to make your thesis available open access, please contact the Research Repository team.

 The RMIT University Library receives the final electronic archival copy of your thesis/project from the School of Graduate Research and makes it freely available online via the RMIT Research Repository, unless there is an embargo in place.
 Grounds for an embargo are detailed in section 21 of the Higher Degrees by Research Policy.
 Note that proposing to publish from your thesis/project is not adequate grounds for an embargo.